rth2/BattleMath/README.md

   Two things to note are that the game this was made for had already been live for about half a year and the original developer for the template didn't turn anything in.
-  So this template was a critical ask / expectation from players and needed to be made fast as players will already view this as late.
+  So this template was a critical ask / expectation from players and needed to be made fast as players expected this long before I was contacted.

 **Result**
   Was able to create, meet with client Lead for review, add any additional functionality requests,